 Anyway, the point of this blog is to ask: why is there not an equivalent organisation in Europe to weigh in on similar areas?
-Particularly, but not exclusively, these two:
+There are some on some issues, but not, as far as I can tell, these two:

-- Finance.
+– Finance.
 Big banks, shadow banking, financialisation and all that stuff.
 In the United States, there are such groups: the likes of Americans for Financial Reform, Better Markets, and others, combine expertise with political pushback and a big media presence.
 Not so in Europe.
 Europe has Finance Watch, which has the expertise, and which can be radical, but I don’t see the “noisy” part or the “snarling” part either.
 Both are crucial.
+The Occupy Movement did a good job, for a while, but it has since ebbed.
+Something more sustained is required.
 Other organisations and people and journalists and academics and other experts are, of course, going after these issues all over the place, but not in an organised and focused way, as far as I can tell.
 A go-to organisation that every journalist should turn to, to provide balance – and I mean aggressive, unashamedly opinionated balance — to counteract the oceans of pro-financial spin.

 “The secretary of state must refer the bid to Ofcom, to assess whether it would result in too much media power being concentrated in too few hands.”

 (It also cites a group called Hacked Off, which again doesn’t make particularly competition-related arguments.)
 Elsewhere in the Guardian there’s Nils Pratley, arguing that the investors could get a better deal, and Polly Toynbee, arguing that the Murdoch empire is essentially a force for evil.
 Which are perfectly respectable arguments, on their own terms.
 But there is no organised fightback on competition grounds.
 The Economist magazine is getting exercised about this stuff, generally in a good way, but we can’t rely on them.